ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 - [C31 Removal](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#c31-removal): Remove C31 to increase SNR
 - [RCA to BNC Replacement](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#rca-to-bnc-replacement): More convenient connection
 - [Crystal Mod 40 MHz](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#crystal-mod---5-25usd): Change the crystal so that sampling with 40 MSPS is possible

+In addition, we are going for the RMS setup of the CX card and the AD8367 amplifier.
+[These additional modifications](https://github.com/tandersn/cxadc-hw-mod/wiki/CX-CARD:-Modify-PCIe-CX-card-to-work-with-AD8367-(RMS-or-otherwise)) are required on the CX card for this setup.

+#1) The easiest thing to do would probably be remove the 150R and replace it with 0R on the amp board.
+Then you have the 50+165 = 215 (as long as it is below 225 it is fine per ad8367 datasheet).
+You must use very short cables if you do this.

 ## Setups and measurements